sharmapranav/py-web-search/README.md

     # query: Required.
 The keyword that will be searched.
     # num: Default 10.
 The number of results returned.
     # start: Default 0.
 The number of top results that are to be ignored.
-    # sleep: Default True.
-If True, the program will wait for a second, when applicable, to avoid overwhelming the servers.
+    # sleep: Default 1.
+The program will wait for a second, when applicable, to avoid overwhelming the servers.
     # recent: Default None.
 The following values are allowed: 'h': hour, 'd': day, 'w': week, 'm': month and 'y': year.(Buggy)
     # country_code: For local results.
 ```